 - Keep customers updated.
 Prevent the potential for redelivery expenses by sending customers real-time notification by text or email so they know when you’ll arrive.

-- Make last-minutes adjustments.
+- Make last-minute adjustments.
 If a new order comes in or a driver calls in sick, it won’t affect delivery because our software provides real-time route modification to make last-minute adjustments easy.

 - Balance workloads among drivers.
-Distribute deliveries among drivers by hours or number of orders to ensure efficiency across your fleet.
+Distribute deliveries among your delivery team by hours or number of orders to ensure efficiency across your fleet.